Readers do not want to be pitched book #2 or higher in a series.

 Only when you can segment the marketing/ads to focus purely on readers who bought book #1 in the series, but even then, you would only pitch book #2 to them (or the entire series, possibly).

-If you are doing a podcast and just released book #7, it is also okay to mention that, as that is a much more forgiving medium where someone listening is giving you their full attention.
-With a website, you have much less room to mess up as they are browsing and playing around.
+If you are doing a podcast and just released book #7, it is also okay to mention that, as podcasts are a much more forgiving medium in which someone listening is giving you their full attention (and willing to surf to find book #1).
+With a website or ad, you have much less room to mess up as they are browsing and playing around.

 Kids' books matter less, of course, i.e. Hardy Boys #300 or a picture book series that is more a collection of characters (although Amazon labels the former differently).